Wellbeing News: Suffering with tech neck?

 - Buy a posture trainer.
 If you’re worried that bad posture has become too ingrained, it’s really worth investing in one of these wearable devices.
 Each time your posture slumps, the device vibrates – it’s technology’s discreet equivalent to your mother exasperatedly telling you to “sit up straight!” as a child.

 - As we age, maintaining good posture becomes even more important as our lower hormone levels can cause weaker bones and joint inflammation.
-Try following Liz’s top tips for better posture and bone health here.
+Read our guide to building strong bones here.